• Skip to primary navigation

 You can even put a brick on top to flatten spatchcocked chicken more.

-Use a grill thermometer to make sure the chicken is cooked thoroughly to a safe temperature, which takes about an hour.
+Use a reliable meat thermometer to make sure the chicken is cooked thoroughly to a safe temperature, which takes about an hour.

 With BBQ spatchcocked chicken, you’ll want to make sure you’re marinating the chicken regularly so it stays nice and juicy.
 The key is to balance marinating it, with keeping the grill covered so the chicken cooks evenly.